jayaseelan-james/the-pragmatic-programmer/The Pragmatic Programmer.md

 - Best Isn't Always Best:
   - Choose algorithms pragmatically.
 The fastest one is not always the best for the job.
-Complex algorithms can have setup costs that may outweigh their benefits for small inputs.
+Complex algorithms can have set-up costs that may outweigh their benefits for small inputs.
   - Avoid premature optimization.
 Focus on improving code only after confirming the algorithm is a true bottleneck worth your time and effort.